Hale Irwin: Professional career

 Irwin added a second U.S. Open title in 1979 at Inverness Club.
 With its narrow fairways and heavy rough, the Inverness course was a stern test for the players.
 Irwin's final round of 75 tied the post-World War II tournament record for the highest final round score by a U.S. Open champion.
-The next month in The Open Championship at Royal Lytham & St Annes, Irwin came to the final round with a two-shot lead.
-He was bidding to become only the third golfer since 1945 to win the U.S. Open and The Open Championship in the same year after Ben Hogan (1953) and Lee Trevino (1971) – a feat later matched by Tom Watson (1982) and Tiger Woods (2000).
+The next month in The Open Championship at Royal Lytham & St Annes Golf Club, Irwin came to the final round with a two-shot lead.
+He was bidding to become one of the few golfers in golf history to win the U.S. Open and British Open in the same year.
 Irwin said in 1979: "I would dearly love to win the British Open.
 It is special."
 However, he was thwarted in his attempt at an historic double by the incredible recovery play of Seve Ballesteros.

 In 1983, Irwin had another close tilt at The Open Championship, but lost by a shot to Tom Watson at Royal Birkdale, after whiffing on a tiny putt of about an inch, during his third round of play.
 Irwin said that his mistake, which cost him the chance of a playoff with Watson, was "a mental lapse" and that he learned a lesson from it, later being very careful on short putts.

-Irwin said in an interview in 2000 that the greatest disappointment of his career was not at the British Open, but at the 1984 U.S. Open at Winged Foot.
-Irwin had led the tournament after the first three rounds, but shot a final round of 79 to finish 6th.
+Irwin later said that the greatest disappointment of his career was not at the British Open, but at the 1984 U.S. Open at Winged Foot Golf Club.
+Irwin had led the tournament after the first three rounds but shot a final round of 79 to finish 6th.
 Reflecting on his final round collapse, Irwin said: "A number of factors were in play and it was very emotional.
 I thought it would be great to win 10 years later at the same venue and, more than anything else, my father was dying of cancer then and I thought it would be wonderful to give him a victory.
 I destroyed myself with the pressures I'd built up."